 Below, our California personal injury attorneys address frequently asked questions about a minor’s compromise and how it may affect your case:

-- 3. What is the legal procedure for compromising a minor’s claim?
+- 3. What is the legal process?

-- 4. What information must be included in the petition for a compromise of a minor’s claim?
+- 4. What must be in the petition?

-- 5. Is there a hearing which has to be held?
+- 5. Is there a hearing?

 - Pain & suffering and rehabilitation costs resulting from a slip and fall; or